nasare34/FUTransUNet-Foot-Ulcer-Segmentation/README.md

-# FUTransUNet – Foot Ulcer Segmentation
+# FUTransUNet-GradCAM: A Hybrid Transformer-U-Net with Self-Attention and Explainable Visualizations for Foot Ulcer Segmentation

 **Self-Attention for Clinical Precision**
 *A Hybrid Transformer-U-Net with Grad-CAM for High-Fidelity Foot Ulcer Segmentation*